Lucius Accius

-Lucius Accius (/ˈæksiəs/; 170 – c.
+Lucius Accius (/ˈæksiəs/; c.
+170 – c.
 86 BC), or Lucius Attius, was a Roman tragic poet and literary scholar.
 Accius was born in 170 BC at Pisaurum, a town founded in the Ager Gallicus in 184 BC.
 He was the son of a freedman and a freedwoman, probably from Rome.

-The year of his death is unknown, but he must have lived to a great age, since Cicero (born 106 BC, hence 64 years younger) writes of having conversed with him on literary matters.
+The year of his death is unknown, but he must have lived to a great age, since Cicero (born 106 BC, hence 64 years younger) reports having conversed with him on literary matters.

 Literary works

 Accius was a prolific writer and enjoyed a very high reputation.
 The titles and considerable fragments (about 700 lines) of some fifty plays have been preserved.
 Judging from the titles and fragments, scholars have surmised that most, if not all, of these poems were tragic in nature, although Pliny the Younger ranks him among the erotic poets.
 His career as a poet can be traced over the course of 36 years from B.C.
 140, to B.C.
 104.

 Most of his poetical works were imitations or free translations of the Greek, especially Aeschylus.
 The earliest of these was most likely the Atreus, which was performed in 140, but is now lost.
 He also wrote on some Roman subjects, one of which, an examination of the tyranny of L. Tarquinius Superbus and his expulsion by Lucius Junius Brutus, was titled Brutus, and was probably written in honor of his patron D. Brutus.
 His favorite subjects were the legends of the Trojan War and the house of Pelops.
 While only fragments remain, the most important of which were preserved by Cicero, they seem sufficient to justify the terms of admiration in which Accius is spoken of by the ancient writers.
 He is particularly praised for the strength and vigor of his language, and the sublimity of his thoughts.
 Although the grandiloquence of his literary style was on occasion mocked by some of his peers, he continued to be cited by other writers long after his death.

 Accius wrote other works of a literary character: Libri Didascalicon, a treatise in verse on the history of Greek and Roman poetry, and dramatic art in particular; also Libri Pragmaticon, Parerga, and Praxidica, of which no fragments remain; and a hexameter Annales containing the history of Rome, like that of Ennius.